Alaska salmon cannery workers claim they were forced into coronavirus quarantine at LA hotel without pay

 Leauri Moore, vice president of human resources for North Pacific Seafoods, told the newspaper the company has not seen the complaint.
 She added that Alaska authorities require a 14-day controlled quarantine and coronavirus testing for anyone to work at a seafood processing plant in the state.

-North Pacific Seafoods and Intercontinental Hotels Group did not respond to comment requests from Fox News.
+North Pacific Seafoods did not respond to comment requests from Fox News.

 Davis said attorneys plan to seek a temporary restraining order next week to have the workers paid.